 Indirect costs are those amounts paid from the assets of the Fund that we know or, where required, reasonably estimate will reduce, whether directly or indirectly, the return of the Fund or the amount or value of the income of, or property attributable to, the Fund or an interposed vehicle in which the Fund invests.
 Indirect costs do not include the management fee, performance fee, or recoverable expenses as set out in this section.
-For example, indirect costs include charges of an underlying fund where the Fund invests in assets indirectly, and costs associated with certain over-the-counter (OTC) derivatives which the Fund may be exposed to.
+For example, indirect costs include charges of an underlying fund where the Fund invests in assets indirectly.